Anna-YuanChen/data550_final_project/README.md

 # Final Project---Alzheimer's Disease Analysis using OASIS Longitudinal Dataset

 ## Overview
-This repository contains the files and code for the final project report analyzing the OASIS longitudinal dataset.
-The analysis explores the relationships between demographic factors and cognitive decline.
+This project analyzes the OASIS longitudinal dataset to generate statistical summaries, visualizations, and a comprehensive report.
+The final report is an HTML file created using RMarkdown, with a fully reproducible workflow managed by renv for package management and a Makefile for automation.

+## Getting Started
+To reproduce this project, you need the following:

+1. R installed on your machine.

+2. The renv package to manage the R package environment.

+3. GNU Make installed to use the Makefile.

 ## Repository Structure
 data550_final_project/

-├── report.Rmd                # Main report file integrating all component
+├── report.Rmd                # RMarkdown file containing the analysis and structure of the report

 ├── table_code.R              # R script for generating summary tables